Thinklab-SJTU/ThinkMatch/models/NGM/README.md

 |   the implementation of training/evaluation procedures of NGM (can handle both graph matching and QAP)
 ├── model_config.py
 |   the declaration of model hyperparameters
-└── model_v2.py
+├── model_v2.py
-    the implementation of training/evaluation procedures of NGMv2 (can only handle graph matching)
+|   the implementation of training/evaluation procedures of NGMv2 (can only handle graph matching)
+├── model_v2_linsat.py
+|   the implementation of training/evaluation procedures of NGMv2 combined with LinSATNet
+└── model_v2_topk.py
+    the implementation of training/evaluation procedures of NGMv2 combined with topk-GM algorithm and partial matching handling AFA modules
 ```
 some layers are borrowed from ``models/BBGM``